 So I was pretty much doomed to sitting at the fire, watching Neal and Jasper flirt and feeling sorry for myself all night.

 And all of a sudden there was Rook.

 “So,” he said.
 “How’d you end up here?”

 He wasn’t looking at me, he was sitting in the camp chair beside me, staring at the fire as if he’d been there the whole time.
 He had the darkest circles under his eyes, he looked like he was on death’s door.
 Really, the sickliest looking boy I’ve ever seen.
 I’m obsessed with him.

 “The Hawthornes kidnapped me,” I said.

 “Rot snakes ate my family,” he said.

-No idea what a rot snake is, and I didn’t know what to say.
+I had a brief moment of like oh hey I know what a rot snake is!
+But then I remembered, oh yeah, they‘re very horrible and I didn’t know what to say.
 I had the distinct impression that I was in over my head.